Windsor Public Library Internet Use Policy

 Windsor Public Library and the Library Advisory Board have established the following guidelines in order to maintain an atmosphere that is conducive to reading, studying, writing and listening to written or various library materials:

-• Eating and uncapped beverages are not allowed in the library.
+- Eating and uncapped beverages are not allowed in all public spaces in the library.

 The following are illegal in a public building and therefore violations may result in arrest and/or temporary or permanent exclusion from the library: